mrjackyliang/discord-stonker-bot/README.md

 _This feature can be extended with the [delete message](#2-snitch-notifications) notification._

-__NOTE:__ Please prioritize channel restrictions before server-wide restrictions because only the first match will be considered.
+__Note:__ Please prioritize channel restrictions before server-wide restrictions because only the first match will be considered.

 | __Key__                                        | __Type__   | __Description__                                                | __Required__ | __Accepted Values__                                                                                                                                                 |
 |------------------------------------------------|------------|----------------------------------------------------------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|